Jimmy1997-max/Statistical-Inference-Course-Project/README.md

 1-Load the ToothGrowth data and perform some basic exploratory data analyses 2-Provide a basic summary of the data.
 3-Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose.
-(Only use the techniques from class, even if there's other approaches worth considering)
 4-State your conclusions and the assumptions needed for your conclusions.